Story originally posted on October 27, 2016.

 Alfonso Mays, another Bed-Stuy resident in the group, said, “There should be a better solution than us ending up in the precinct.
 We’ll be sitting here socializing and someone from over there,” he said, pointing to the 79th precinct, “will come over here.”
 Mays lifts up his water bottle.
 “You see this clear as day is water.
 They’ll come here and wanna smell it, and its just nonsense.
 If I’m drinking beer they’ll be here in one minute.
 But if I get shot they’ll be here in a half hour.”

 The racialization of crime as Mays describes is mirrored in statistics.
-In its 2015 90%: The Harm Continues report, the Police Reform Organizing Project (PROP), a New York City based organization that aims to “expose and correct abusive police tactics that routinely and disproportionately do harm to [the] city’s low-income communities and people of color,” found that of the 524 criminal court cases in Manhattan, Brooklyn, and the Bronx, from May 22, 2015 to August 11, 2015, “484, or 90%, of the defendants were people of color.”
-PROP reports that, “According to NYPD statistics, 94.4% of juvenile arrests in 2014 involved African-American or Latino young people.”
+In its 2015 90%: The Harm Continues report, the Police Reform Organizing Project (PROP), a New York City-based organization that aims to “expose and correct abusive police tactics that routinely and disproportionately do harm to [the] city’s low-income communities and people of color,” found that of the 524 criminal court cases in Manhattan, Brooklyn, and the Bronx, from May 22, 2015, to August 11, 2015, “484, or 90%, of the defendants were people of color.”
+PROP reports that “According to NYPD statistics, 94.4% of juvenile arrests in 2014 involved African-American or Latino young people.”

 One police tactic that has caused tensions between the police and members of the community in the past is what is called stop-and-frisk, which is still used a “tool,” as described by Walsh, by the NYPD today.
 According to the NYPD 2015 Stop, Question and Frisk data reports, “The most frequent race/ethnic group within the Stop Question and Frisk subject population is Black, accounting for (54.2%).
 Hispanic subjects account for an additional (29.2%) while White and Asian/Pacific Islanders account for (11.2%) and (5.1%) of total Stops respectively.”

 The numbers of people affected by stop and frisk operations, however, have decreased drastically.
-The New York Daily News reported in June 2015 that, “Stop-and-frisk encounters are on pace to plunge by 42% this year, with 20,000 fewer street stops.… 11,652 stops across the city through June 3 — projecting to roughly 28,000 for the year.”
+The New York Daily News reported on June 2015 that, “Stop-and-frisk encounters are on pace to plunge by 42% this year, with 20,000 fewer street stops.… 11,652 stops across the city through June 3 — projecting to roughly 28,000 for the year.”
 On August 12, 2013, U.S. District Court Judge Shira Scheindlin ruled against the “stop-and-frisk tactics of the New York Police Department,” stating that they “violated the constitutional rights of minorities in the city,” as reported by The New York Times.

 Rulings like these and the welcoming of new leaders in policing, such as Commissioner O’Neill, leave some Bed-Stuy residents hopeful.
 “I have hopes in it getting better,” said Country.
 “Different leaders are coming in.”